Switch08/Switch08/README.md

 ## Hi there 👋
 I'm Chandu, a designer and devloper from India.

-I design and build what Interactive and Cool websites.
+I design and build Interactive and Cool websites.

 if an idea comes into my mind i try to turn it into practical and learn from my mistakes and improve upon it.